mrlab-ai/tyr-tree-compression/README.md

 3. **Support for expressive numeric planning formalisms** across both grounded and lifted reasoning paradigms (see [Supported PDDL Features](docs/PDDL_SUPPORT.md)).

-4. **Scalable reasoning** through a parallel architecture with memory management based on hierarchical arenas (domain ← tasks ← workers) and object pools for recycling frequently allocated objects such as states.

-5. **Integration of learning and reasoning** by supporting collections of planning tasks over a shared planning domain.
+4. **Integration of learning and reasoning** by supporting collections of planning tasks over a shared planning domain.

 # Getting Started